 1. APPOINT A SOLICITOR

 When you are considering purchasing a property, you will need to instruct a solicitor to act on your behalf in relation to the purchase.
 Our experience of property transactions is extensive, in the buying both of residential property and commercial property.
-You should contact our firm and we will give you a quote for the fees involved in the transaction, an indication as to the stamp duty due, and advice on dealing with third parties in relation to your purchase.
+You should contact our firm and we will give you a quote for the fees involved in the transaction, an indication as to the applicable stamp duty, and advice on dealing with third parties in relation to your purchase.

 2. PAY YOUR BOOKING DEPOSIT